-One of the major benefits of using video to advertise your jobs is that you can really engage jobseekers - it's more personal and a much better way to share insights about the job, the team and the company.
+One of the major benefits of using video to enhance your job posts and promote opportunities, is that you can really engage jobseekers - it's more personal and it’s a great way to share real insights about the role, the team and the company.

-Video is a compelling way to communicate, and our tips can help you structure what to say to make sure you get all the facts across whilst keeping the audience interested.
-It’s just a guide, but a good place to start if you’re new to creating Video Job Ads.
+Video is a compelling way to communicate, and our tips can help you structure what to say to make sure you get all the facts across whilst keeping your audience engaged.

-Keep your audience front of mind when developing your content.
-It's imperative that you answer the 'what's in it for me?' for your audience!
-Ads are a marketing tool so think about the elements that you really want to highlight to engage job seekers!
+It's imperative that you answer 'what's in it for me?'
+(WIIFM) for your candidate Think about the elements of the role that you need to highlight to connect with your talent persona’s motivations.

-- Share something about the hiring manager to which the new role will report to or consider doing a video with them!
+- Share something about the hiring manager or team, or consider doing a video with them!

 - Talk about what makes the company unique and share some insights about the culture of your workplace

-- Outline the key attributes you are looking for in a candidate, based on the skills, experience and competencies required to do the job
+- Outline the key attributes you are looking for in a candidate; soft skills, experience and competencies

-- Video gives you the opportunity to share even more insights with regard to the ‘nice to have’ soft attributes and culture fit
+- Video gives you the opportunity to share even more insights with regard to soft attributes and culture fit

-- What they would learn, what their role will contribute to the business and what the future career prospects might be
+- Outline progression and development opportunities; what will they learn, how the role contributes to business goals and what future career prospects might be

 - Share as much as you can about how the jobseeker will contribute to the success of the team and organisation